eXolnet/laravel-bento/README.md

 Bento helps you organize feature launches by custom user segments.
 Create and organize rules to make features available to certain users.

 Define your features, define your segmentation strategies and let Bento launch each feature to the right people.
+Bento can also help you run A/B testing on your applications.

 The core concepts of this library are inspired by [Airbnb's Trebuchet](https://github.com/airbnb/trebuchet) project for Ruby.